tri-cods/install/guides/python.md

 ### Step 3: Run conda from your terminal

-**NOTE: this step only applies to MacOS Catalina.
+**NOTE: this step only applies to MacOS Catalina and Big Sur.
 For all previous version of MacOS, skip to Step 4**

 This step ensures that you will be able to run anaconda directly from your terminal.